bring/developer-site/content/api/booking/labels/qr.md

 - 0341
 - 0343

-If a confirmation email to sender is wanted (that includes the requested QR code), add sender's e-mail address in the booking request.
+Sender's email address in the booking request is required to receive the requested QR code.